isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah In Early Maps, Paintings and Postcards.md

 ### **Bras Basah and Its Streets**

-The history of Bras Basah and its vicinity can also be told through the streets that criss crossed the district.
+The history of Bras Basah and its vicinity can also be told through the streets that crisscrossed the district.
 Click the story map below to find out more.

 [![Alt text for image on Isomer site](/images/bb-storymap-streets.png)](https://nlb.geoicon.com/spatialdiscovery/storymaps/brash-basah-its-streets/index.html){:target="_blank"}